CIBC-Internal/python/Doc/library/codecs.rst

    .. method:: setstate(state)

-      Set the state of the encoder to *state*. *state* must be a decoder state returned by :meth:`getstate`.
+      Set the state of the decoder to *state*. *state* must be a decoder state returned by :meth:`getstate`.